You are going to open MOWI Global page

 Local communities and indigenous people

-• Visits to breeding sites
+• Visit to farming sites

 • Career days

-• Clean-up days
+• Beach clean up days

 NGOs